-Interviews are held in May each year for applicants who are 23 or over on 1st of January in the year of entry.
-They will be automatically called for interview in the disciplines they are applying for, at whichever campus their course of choice will take place on, in May, and are assessed on the basis of:
+For candidates applying for the BA in Film & Documentary, or GMIT Letterfrack courses, interviews are held in May in the year of entry.
+Candidates will be automatically called for interview at whichever campus their course of choice will take place on, and are assessed on the basis of:

 - Previous education

 3. Through successful completion of one of the Access courses run by both NUIG and GMIT followed by an interview with each Mature Student.